MAmbrose-IDM/emodpy-snt/examples/monique/README.md

 Scenario CSV is updated with status "done"

 And _post_run function in run_simulations.py will kick post-analysis (e.g., SSMT) script in another no-blocking subprocess

+post_run function is to create .ready file for analyzer_queue_manager.py to pick up

 Logs for analyzer are streamed to logs/ssmt_<experiment_type>.log